rohitmungre/homelab/aws/godaddy_ns_switch.md

 It should resolve to your CloudFront or S3 website endpoint’s DNS name (for alias records), not to an IP.

 ---

-### Next Steps

-* Once you’ve verified DNS → S3 is working, you can swap out `index.html` with your real front-end (whether that’s an S3-packaged build or a Docker image behind CloudFront/ALB).
-* If you go containerized, you’ll point Route 53 (via an Alias A record) at your load balancer or CloudFront distribution instead of the S3 website endpoint—but the same DNS-testing steps apply.

-This approach ensures both your DNS configuration and your S3 hosting are correctly wired before you plug in your real application.